 Holbrook & Walla Walla Meals & Social Support Services - Sconeversations

 Scones and Conversations.
 Providing opportunities and connections to foster social inclusion.
 Social morning tea group discussing events of the day, topics of general interest and encouraging friendship.
 Providing opportunity to share concerns, feelings, achievements, and happiness.
 Opportunity to form social connections through fellowship and shared interests.
-In Holbrook and Cucairn.
+In Holbrook and Culcairn.

 This project operates in Greater Hume, and targets the following priority groups: